abetkin/webtypes/docs/api-guide/testing.md

 # Testing

-API Star isn't coupled to any particular testing framework.
+webtypes isn't coupled to any particular testing framework.

 One good option for writing your test cases is [the pytest framework][pytest].

-To make it easier to run tests against your application, API Star includes a test client, that acts as an adapter for the excellent python `requests` library, allowing you to make requests directly to your application.
+To make it easier to run tests against your application, webtypes includes a test client, that acts as an adapter for the excellent python `requests` library, allowing you to make requests directly to your application.